The Hub, Bronx: Transportation

 The 149th Street station on the IRT Third Avenue Line operated from 1887 to 1973.
 The confluence of the since-demolished IRT Third Avenue Line and IRT White Plains Road Line contributed to the Hub's growth.

+Business Improvement District

+The Hub is maintained by the HUB Third Avenue Business Improvement District, which was established in 1990 as the Bronx's first business improvement district (BID).
+The BID is registered as a 501(c)(3) organization under the name Hub-Third Ave Merchants District Management Association Inc.